- 1 Introduction

 - 7 Risks & Complications

 Morbid obesity is a new epidemic afflicting nearly one third of all American.
 One of the most effective ways for permanent weight loss has been "Bariatric" surgery, including Gastric Bypass and Gastric Banding.
-Successful patients will lose 100 pounds within 18 to 24 months of surgery.

 Having successfully battled obesity, these people are now faced with a new challenge- excessive and hanging skin folds of the abdomen, arms, thighs, breasts, and face.
 Thinking that once they loose their massive weight they will be attractive again, men and women are disappointed and frustrated with unsightly folds of skin which cover their groin like an apron, hang off their arms like bat wings, and wiggles from their legs when trying to jog.
 It also creates a problem for personal hygiene, as well as to find cloths that fit.